mcasellas/EDAgame17/README.md

 # Ork Island

-> by.
-Enric Rodríguez

 ## Nota:
 L'arxiu `go.sh` permet fer proves utilitzant un bucle amb diferentes seeds, jugadors i realitzant moltes rondes.

 ## 1. Game rules:
 The power of Sauron, the Lord of the Rings, is spreading throughout Middle Earth.
 People flee in terror from his bloodthirsty ork soldiers.
 As a result, once prosperous cities are now abandoned, and vast areas of land have become as lifeless as a desert.
 Sauron’s troops would quickly conquer all Middle Earth... were it not for their own greed and ambition.